Al-Nafuur/Local-PlusStore/README.md

 Create a new server with a "Folder Path" to your ROMs.
 This can also be your nextcloud PlusStore folder if you have a PlusStore account.
 The Server Port must be set to "80".
 Activate "Accessible on local network" and "Enable .swshtaccess configuration files" (see Advanced Options).

-The download the "api.php" and ".swshtaccess" from this repository and place them in your ROMs root folder.
+Then download "api.php" and ".swshtaccess" from this repository and place them in your ROMs root folder.